bgmartins/Sat_Segment_Dataset_Generator/README.md

             "longitude": 9.184387
         },
         "zoom_range": {
-            "min": 0,
+            "min": 1,
-            "max": 19
+            "max": 17
         }
     },
 /*
-* Defines the image size of the tiles.
+* Defines the image size of the tiles and the configuration for the map tile proxy service.
 */
 	"map_api": {
 		"tile_size": 512,